Mettuguda metro station

-Mettuguda Metro Station is located on the Blue Line of the Hyderabad Metro.
+Mettuguda Metro Station is located on the Blue Line of the Hyderabad Metro in India, in the state of Telangana.
 It is part of Corridor III of the Hyderabad Metro starting from Nagole and towards Hi-Tech city and was opened to the public on 28 November 2017.

 History

 Nagole-Mettuguda stretch was initially proposed to open in March 2015 but was later put off.
 The station received the safety certification from the Commissioner for Metro Rail Safety (CMRS) in 2016.

 The station

 Structure

 Metuguda elevated metro station situated on the Blue Line of Hyderabad Metro.